dil-ddaradics/ai-sandbox/README.md

 ## How It Works

-Claude Dev Sandbox creates an isolated development environment for each Git branch by:
+AI Sandbox creates an isolated development environment for each Git branch by:

 1. **Setting up AWS authentication**: Runs a credential server once that stays available across terminal sessions
 2. **Creating branch workspaces**: Each branch gets its own Git worktree in a separate directory